 He will have medium-sized triangle ears that will either grab attention or fall down, or maybe even one of each!
 The color of his eyes also varies, as both parents have light blue, amber, or brown eyes and sometimes even one each.

 Its appearance is very different, even in puppies from the same litter, but this one Gene lottery is very appealing for some.
-You should also expect different colored eyes, the speckled Australian fur, or the combination of the Australian coat with the Husky markings to be the most desirable look and, as such, carry a higher price tag.
+You should also expect different colored eyes, the speckled Australian fur, or the combination of the Australian coast with the Husky markings to be the most desirable look and, as such, carry a higher price tag.